-The rest of this section reviews the related literature.
-In Section \ref{sec:setup}, we introduce a setup and several assumptions, and formalize our testing procedure.
-Section \ref{sec:simulations} provides a simulation study which visualizes the performance of our testing procedure.
-Section \ref{sec:conclusions} concludes this article.
-The proof of the main result is collected in Appendix \ref{sec: proof}.
+The remainder of this section reviews related literature.
+Section~\ref{sec:theory} introduces the setup and assumptions and formalizes our testing procedure.
+Section~\ref{sec:simulation} presents a simulation study that illustrates the performance of the method.
+Section~\ref{sec:conclusions} concludes.